Quantitative non-classicality of mediated interactions: Inaccessible mediator

-As an example of using this criterion note that maximally entangling maps we have discussed before cannot have any decomposable $m$-dilation for $m < \min(d_A, d_B)$.
+As an example of using this criterion, note that maximally entangling maps we have discussed before cannot have any decomposable $m$-dilation for $m < \min(d_A, d_B)$.
 A question emerges whether there exist evolutions that do not admit decomposable $m$-dilation even when the dimension of the mediator is unbounded.
 This is indeed the case.
 We show in Appendix~\ref{APP_SWAP} that a $\texttt{SWAP}$ operation on two objects (even two qubits) has no decomposable $m$-dilation for any $m$.
-This leads to the peculiar conclusion that classical interactions cannot produce a $\texttt{SWAP}$.
+This leads to the conclusion that classical interactions cannot produce a $\texttt{SWAP}$.
 The intuitive reason behind this statement is that it takes at least \emph{two} steps to implement swapping with $d_A = d_B = d_M$.
 We first exchange $A$ and $M$, then we exchange $B$ and $M$, and we still must exchange $A$ and $M$ again to complete the implementation.
 In fact, any $AB$ interaction can be implemented in two steps by first exchanging $A$ and $M$, applying the interaction on $BM$ and finally swapping $A$ and $M$ back.
+The conclusion becomes less unexpected once we realise that $\texttt{SWAP}$ is a highly entangling operation.
+For example, Alice and Bob can entangle their labs by starting with each having local Bell pairs $\ket{\psi^-_{AA'}} \otimes \ket{\psi^-_{BB'}}$ and swapping the $AB$ subsystems.

 We wish to give one more insight into the structure of maps with decomposable dilations.
 Clearly, the sets are nested: $\overline{\texttt{DEC}}(m) \subseteq \overline{\texttt{DEC}}(m+1)$.
 In fact, the inclusions are strict as we show in Appendix~\ref{APP_STRICT}.